Quick start

 Good answers start with clean inputs.
 Before calculating, check the labels, units, and dates so the tool is solving the same problem you actually have.

-- Choose the activity level that describes your normal week.
+- Choose the activity level that describes your normal week, not your best workout day.

-- Use the same activity setting when comparing changes over time.
+- Use the same activity setting when comparing changes over time so the difference comes from the body inputs, not a new multiplier.

 Example walkthrough